Join us as we connect, reflect, and celebrate. Discover our new season, Wintertime.

 The Future

 Right now can only be described as a time of growth for Kirkstall Brewery.
 As well as their work at Kirkstall Road, they continue to work on their own pubs.
-As well as their own Taproom, Kirkstall Brewery owns Kirkstall Bridge Inn, The Cardigan Arms, The Black Horse in collaboration with Brudenell Social Club, The Sparrow and The Station Hop.
-They’re also set to open The Three Swords in Horsforth, including a collaboration with another of our partners, Northern Bloc, on a first-of-its-kind soft-serve Mango Lassi ice cream.
+As well as their own Taproom, Kirkstall Brewery owns Kirkstall Bridge Inn, The Cardigan Arms, The Station Hop, The Three Swords, The Narrow Boat and The Tetley.

 The bar of Kirkstall Brewery's Taproom.
 Credit: Kelly Scotney.